-For deferred tax valuation allowance, the decrease in 2017, 2016, and 2015 relates primarily to decreases in foreign tax credit and R&D credit carryforwards.
+For deferred tax valuation allowance, the decrease in 2017 and 2016 relates primarily to decreases in foreign tax credit and R&D credit carryforwards.
+Amounts in 2017 include certain excess tax benefits resulting from the adoption of ASU 2016-09, offset by the effects of the 2017 Tax Act.

-Date December 15, 2017